 How Artificial Intelligence Is Transforming Contact Centers

-The customer engagement or contact center industry as it’s commonly known is going through a major transformation thanks to the advent of digital technologies.
-In many ways, contact centers are the heart and soul of the enterprise - often the most intimate point of contact between a business and its customers - that are capable of making or breaking the customer experience.
+The customer engagement or contact center industry as it is commonly called, is going through a major transformation, thanks to the advent of digital technologies.
+In many ways, contact centers are the heart and soul of the enterprise, often the most intimate point of contact between a business and its customers that are capable of making or breaking the customer experience.

 Today’s contact center agents are expected to communicate with customers not only on the phone but via social media, instant messaging, video conferencing and web chat.
-However, going by its various complexities in operations, it is obvious for contact centers to deploy modern, digital technologies and not solely depend on manpower, unlike in the past.
+It is therefore obvious for leaders at the contact centers to deploy modern, digital technologies and not solely depend on manpower, unlike in the past.
 Many companies are therefore implementing bots powered by artificial intelligence or AI to work in their contact centers and communicate with their customers.

 The power of bots, virtual assistants

-Experts believe artificial intelligence or AI is already dramatically changing contact centers.
-AI is even helping to predict customer behavior, providing advice to customer service agents on how best to solve a particular issue.
-Gartner predicts that, by 2020, 85% of all customer interactions will no longer be managed by humans.
-[Read the full article here]
+Experts believe that AI is already dramatically changing contact centers.
+AI is even helping contact center managers to predict customer behavior, providing advice to customer service agents on how best to solve a particular issue.
+It is little surprise then that Gartner predicts that, by 2020, 85% of all customer interactions will no longer be managed by humans.

-Tech titans such as Facebook, Apple, Microsoft and Google are all building virtual assistants and chatbots that can respond to voice queries and engage in a fairly natural dialog with users.
-Many companies are implementing bots for making contact centers more efficient with bots that can quickly answer the questions most commonly asked by customers.
+Tech titans such as Facebook, Apple, Microsoft and Google, among others, and several startups working in the area of AI are building virtual assistants and chatbots that can respond to voice queries and engage in a fairly natural dialog with users.
+Organizations across verticals such as banking, ecommerce, retail, healthcare and hospitality are implementing bots for making contact centers more efficient with bots that can quickly answer the questions most commonly asked by customers.

 “Businesses can take advantage of AI while ensuring a consistently excellent customer experience.
 What’s essential however is constantly monitoring the experiences you deliver in order identify issues fast so you can take rapid action to protect the customer experience and in real time,” said Alan Trefler, Founder and CEO, Pegasystems Inc. For instance, with AI you still need to monitor the time it takes to complete a particular interaction and know if the customer was satisfied with the experience.
 This can be used to avoid issues and delays that come in the way of customer experience.